 You’re Not Eating the Right Foods for You

 Every gut microbiome is different and the terrain of your gut will influence which foods will cause you to bloat.
 When I refer to the “terrain” of the gut, I’m collectively referring to several things (and a few already mentioned): the intestinal lining, the microbes that inhabit the gut, the digestive substances that break down food are a few.
 When there are problems with the terrain- inflammation, low digestive fire, increased intestinal permeability (leaky gut), dysbiosis, a jacked up immune system- the likelihood of food sensitivities, inability to digest certain foods and reactions such as gas and bloating is greatly increased.

 How do you know which foods are going to work for you?
 You try an elimination diet.
 An elimination diet takes out problematic foods for a period of 4 – 6 weeks, or until symptoms reduce, and then reintroduces them one at a time to pinpoint which foods work for you and which don’t.
 Which foods to eliminate should be worked out with a health practitioner- it can be hard to implement on your own.
-A few examples of elimination diets that I use often are the Low FODMAP diet for IBS, the autoimmune diet for autoimmune diseases, anti-inflammatory diet, the candida diet for yeast overgrowth or a specific combination of a few- it really depends on the person, their symptoms and health history.
+I have the just thing for you!
+My Ultimate 7-Day Debloat Meal Plan for IBS will get you started on the Low FODMAP diet- the most effective dietary management of IBS.
+Download it here.